emilianoyoung/ai/_posts/_archive/2019-12-24-google-cloud-team-releases-automl-natural-language.md

 ---
 category: news
 title: "Google Cloud Team Releases AutoML Natural Language"
 excerpt: "AutoML Natural Language works with a wide range of content such as collections of articles, scanned PDFs, or previously archived records.
-There are three steps in how the tool works: AutoML Natural Language also supports analyzing PDF documents, including native PDFs and PDFs of scanned images.
-To help with challenging use cases such as ..."
+There are three steps in how the tool works: AutoML Natural Language also supports analyzing PDF documents ..."
 publishedDateTime: 2019-12-24T00:00:00Z
 sourceUrl: https://www.infoq.com/news/2019/12/google-cloud-automl/
 type: article